Minnie Pearl: Professional career

 In 1956, she made a paid appearance – $3,000, plus expenses – at the kickoff event of the first Alabama gubernatorial candidacy of segregationist George Wallace.
 She also appeared at an event kicking off his 1962 candidacy for governor.
-By that time, his segregationist stance had hardened into the primary issue of his campaign.

 Pearl drew much of her comic material from her hometown of Centerville, which she called Grinders Switch.
 Grinders Switch was a community just outside Centerville that consisted of little more than a railroad switch.
 Those who knew her recognized that the characters were largely based on actual Centerville residents.
 So much traffic resulted from fans and tourists looking for Grinders Switch that the Hickman County Highway Department eventually changed the designation on the "Grinders Switch" road sign to "Hickman Springs Road".

 Cannon portrayed Minnie Pearl for many years on television, first on ABC's Ozark Jubilee in the late 1950s; then on the long-running television series Hee Haw, both on CBS and the subsequent syndicated version.
 She made several appearances on NBC's The Ford Show, Starring Tennessee Ernie Ford.
 She also appeared as a celebrity panelist on game shows such as Match Game in 1977 and 1978, and Hollywood Squares in 1980.
 Her last regular performances on national television were on Ralph Emery's Nashville Now country-music talk show on the former The Nashville Network (TNN) cable channel.
 With Emery, she performed in a weekly feature "Let Minnie Steal Your Joke" in the Minnie Pearl character, and read jokes submitted by viewers, with prizes for the best jokes.

 Cannon made a cameo appearance in the film Coal Miner's Daughter, appearing at the Opry as Minnie Pearl.

 Family life

 On February 23, 1947, Colley married Henry R. Cannon, who had been an Army Air Corps fighter pilot during World War II and was then a partner in an air charter service.
 After the wedding, Cannon set up his own air charter service for country music performers and took over management of the Minnie Pearl character.
 His clients in the charter service included Eddy Arnold, Colonel Tom Parker, Hank Williams, Carl Smith, Webb Pierce, and Elvis Presley.
 The couple had no children.
-In 1969 they purchased a large estate home in Nashville next door to the Tennessee Governor's mansion.
+In 1969, they purchased a large estate home in Nashville next door to the Tennessee Governor's Mansion.
 Cannon attended Brentwood Methodist Church, just to the south of Nashville, where she also donated the pipe organ.

 Chicken restaurants

-In the late 1960s Nashville entrepreneur John Jay Hooker persuaded Cannon and gospel singer Mahalia Jackson to lend their names to a chain of fried chicken restaurants established to compete with Kentucky Fried Chicken.
+In the late 1960s, Nashville entrepreneur John Jay Hooker persuaded Cannon and gospel singer Mahalia Jackson to lend their names to a chain of fried chicken restaurants established to compete with Kentucky Fried Chicken.
+The chain was known as Minnie Pearl's Fried Chicken.
 After initially reporting good results and enjoying a public stock worth $64 million, the venture collapsed amid allegations of accounting irregularities and stock price manipulation.
 The ensuing investigation by the U.S. Securities and Exchange Commission cleared both Cannon and Jackson of involvement in financial wrongdoings, but both were embarrassed by the negative publicity.